What Are the Steps to Becoming a Web Developer?

 1. Understand the fundamentals of web development

-It's worth noting that Web Developers, more than most other professions, must be dedicated to continuous learning in order to keep up with developments in web development and programming languages, tools, and trends.
+It's worth noting that Web Developers, more than most other professions, must be dedicated to continuous learning to keep up with developments in web development and programming languages, tools, and trends.

 Web Developer Interview Questions - Check The Complete Guide Here